 - Home was transferred to a spouse or former spouse in a divorce settlement

-- The taxpayer dies who had claimed the credit (during the tax year)
+- The taxpayer who claimed the credit dies (during the tax year)

 You should report the disposition in the tax year in which it occurred (if prior to current tax year).
 If you have already filed a return without this information, you will need to amend the tax return for the year in which the home was disposed and complete Form 5405 within the Amended Return.

 If you are not unsure how much your repayment amount is, please visit the IRS website, First Time Homebuyer Credit Account Look-Up.